KILTprotocol/kilt-indexer/README.md

 ### Useful example Fragments

 GraphQL provides reusable units called _fragments_.
-Fragments let you construct sets of fields, and then include them in queries where you need to.
+Fragments let you construct sets of fields, and then include them in queries where needed.

 ```
 fragment wholeBlock on Block{